abhinavkiran14/EvoCar/README.md

 # Documentation

-## Method.md
-Contains information about the techniques used in lane detection and movement on a high level

 ## ROS.md
 Contains information about the ROS setup we are using.
 For example, which things act as nodes or which version of ROS are we using.